Skip to main content

 Phase 3: Switchover (Week 4-6).

 Stop manual production for pilot clients.
 Switch to AI generation with human review.
 Track time per client.
-You should see per-client hours drop from 15-20 to 4-8.
+You should see per-client senior hours drop from 15-20 to 4-8.

 Phase 4: Scale (Week 6+).